NKI-GCF/featureseek/README.md

 ## Finally
 This is a QC tool, not a quantification tool.
 No cellcodes are selected except the optional whitelist.
 Expect higher numbers than from the final `Cell Ranger` pipeline.

+When checking the unmatched barcodes (`--unknown`) it's best to also enable `--approximate` which gives cleaner results (at some runtime costs).